Guimaras: American colonial era

 Under American rule, the Guimarasnons were given the opportunity to elect their municipal president in 1908.

 Douglas MacArthur, a fresh graduate from West Point as a Second Lieutenant at the age of 23, came to Iloilo as the head of the company of U.S. Army Corps of Engineers.
 They constructed roads and the Santo Rosario Wharf, presently named MacArthur's Wharf, which are still in use today.
 In November 1903, while working on Guimaras, he was ambushed by a pair of Filipino brigands or guerrillas; he shot and killed both with his pistol.

 Japanese occupation

 In 1942, Japanese Imperial forces landed on Guimaras Island as the Empire of Japan began its occupation of the country during the Second World War.
 The Japanese controlled almost every island between the Philippines and Hawaii.
 The U.S. Forces needed these islands to run aircraft to and from the Philippines, while denying Japan usage.
 The U.S. Army and Navy planned indirect attacks that would eventually lead them to Luzon.

-In 1945, 10 U.S. divisions and 5 independent regiments would battle for Luzon, making it the largest campaign of the war and involving more troops than the United States had used in North Africa, Italy or southern France.
-The combined United States and Philippine Commonwealth forces landed on Guimaras Island and Inampulungan Island on 19 March 1945, attacking the Japanese and defeating them in the Battle of Guimaras, which led to the liberation of the island.
+In 1945, the combined United States and Philippine Commonwealth forces landed on Guimaras Island and Inampulungan Island on 19 March, attacking the Japanese and defeating them in the Battle of Guimaras, which led to the liberation of the island.